couchforms/couchforms/README.md

 ## Deployment

-The easiest way to deploy couchsurvey yourself on your own machine is using Docker.
+The easiest way to deploy couchforms yourself on your own machine is using Docker.
 This requires Docker and docker-compose on your system to work.

 Clone the repository:

 ```
-git clone https://github.com/couchsurvey/couchsurvey.git && cd couchsurvey
+git clone https://github.com/couchforms/couchforms.git && cd couchforms
 ```

 Create a `.env` file based on `.env.examples` and change it according to your setup.
 You must set the email variables to valid SMTP-credentials for the login to work: